 - “Sure, why not?
 What do I have to lose?”

 - “If I don’t act now, I might miss out.”

 - “I’m so stupid; I can’t believe I did that.”

 - “Someone must know something I don’t.”

-If so, I hate to break it to you, but you need some help.
-So, moving onto our main topic of the show today, do you know how to avoid over trading?
-Patterns of over-trading will look different for every trader but there’s a few fundamentals key to any trader’s success.
+If so, I hate breaking it to you, but you need help.
+So, moving onto our main show topic today, do you know how to avoid over-trading?
+Patterns of over-trading will look different for every trader, but there are a few fundamentals key to any trader’s success.

 In the words of the Oracle of Ohamah, “If you cannot control your emotions, you cannot control your money.”
 Warren Buffett.
 So what does that mean with learning how to avoid over trading?

 Without a doubt, managing your emotions is one of the critical traits of successful traders.
 Traders who face the same opportunity must trade the same; personal feelings can’t interfere.